Munjed Al Muderis: Career

-Prince Harry was amazed by the work Al Muderis and his team are doing, and believes the life changing surgery is "the way forward for single amputees or double amputees above the knee".
-The Prince was keen to get Al Muderis to the UK for an extended period of time to make the procedure available to British ex-servicemen injured in combat.

-Al Muderis is hopeful that the royal's profile will give the procedure more exposure, and that as it becomes more well known this technology will become more available to the common day to day person.

 Al Muderis has connected prosthetic limbs to dozens of UK soldiers.

 The UK Ministry of Defence (MoD) is spending £2m on trials that were to begin in 2016 and involve 20 amputees who were to undergo Al Muderis' osseointegration procedure.
 Al Muderis has trained five British surgeons and they were to perform the surgeries together, then monitor those 20 cases for two years.
 A similar project was in the works for Canada and Houston, Texas.

 Al Muderis has presented and published numerous research reports on osseointegration surgery for amputees, how to measure growth rate in children, limited incision plating technique in management of clavicle fracture and describing new patterns of distal clavicle fractures dislocation.

-He has written two books about his life and experiences, the first in 2014, called Walking Free, and later in 2019 Going Back published by Allen & Unwin.

 Al Muderis was nominated for 2020 NSW Australian of the Year award for his humanitarian work and contribution to medicine.

 Controversy

+Al Muderis has been the subject of a number of claims.

+In 2016, a patient suggested Al Muderis had not appropriately obtained consent from a patient for a procedure to be performed on his behalf by a trainee doctor and robot.
+A complaint made to the New South Wales Healthcare Complaints Commission was dismissed in March 2018.

+In 2017, Justice Stephen Rothman awarded Al Muderis $480,000 for "a most vicious and vituperative series of publications" that "vilified" Al Muderis after an online campaign by a patient who ignored post-operative advice.

-In 2022, a joint investigation by The Age, The Sydney Morning Herald and 60 Minutes alleged there were serious questions around Al Muderis's approach to patient selection and aftercare.
+In 2022, a joint investigation by The Age, The Sydney Morning Herald and 60 Minutes (all divisions of Nine Entertainment) alleged there were serious questions around Al Muderis's approach to patient selection and aftercare.
 Four patients described experiences ranging from life-changing to life-destroying.
 It was suggested that risks were minimised when their operations were explained to them, complications ignored and patients left wheelchair-bound or mutilated.